A sound installation in public space (Turbinenplatz, Zurich) by Justin Bennett

 The Oracle of Zurich was made for the art in public space project Gasträume.
 It is a self-contained unit with timer and loudspeaker.
 Situated in a public square near a bench, it plays a text at random intervals.
 The Oracle makes predictions, but it also pronounces wise statements, comments about the environment, art, personal advice, riddles, instructions for performative actions, or political observations.
 It attempts to answer all questions, especially those that the visitor didn’t ask.

-Produced by Barbara Seiler Gallery and Die Arbeitsgruppe Kunst im öffentlichen Raum Zürich.
+Production: Barbara Seiler Gallery, Die Arbeitsgruppe Kunst im öffentlichen Raum Zürich